VGLoic/sc-release-process-exploration/README.md

 ## Motivation

-The goal is to satisfy in the simplest way possible the different actors:
+There are two main problems we are trying to address here.

+### 1. Compilation artifacts of previous releases are often lost

+In many occasions, the artifacts are not commited in the repository and are therefore lost just after the contracts have been deployed.
+It may create all kind of annoying issues:

+- not being able to re-deploy the exact same contracts or verify the contracts afterwards because the metadata have changed,
+- having hard times interacting with the deployed contracts because the ABIs have changed.

-- Smart contract developers want to develop in an isolated way and not worrying about modifying artifacts of previous releases,
+As a smart contract developer, I want to be able to develop in an isolated way without worrying about modifying artifacts of previous releases.

-- Smart contract "DevOps" want to have a simple way to create a freeze of the code at a certain point in time and create the associated artifacts.
-The artifacts should be sufficient for any later uses such as deployments, transactions, Etherscan verifications or generation of packages for downstream uses,
+And as a smart contract "dev ops", I want to be able to create a freeze of the code at a certain point in time and create the associated artifacts.
+The artifacts should be sufficient for any later uses such as deployments, transactions, Etherscan verifications or generation of packages for downstream uses.
-- Backend and Frontend developers want to have a simple and safe way to interact with a contract given its release version.

-## What has been done in this iteration

-The piece of interest in a Hardhat compilation is the `build info` file.
-This iteration focuses on simply storing and using this file for each release.
-Everything is stored on the `main` branch.

-For now, the process is to have:

-- a `latest` release:
-  - stored in `releases/latest/build-info.json`,
+### 2. Sharing compilation artifacts and deployment addresses is often messy

+In many projects, ABIs and addresses are copy pasted.
+While this is fine in some simple cases, it is generally an important source of mistakes.

+As a backend or frontend developer, I want to be able to access the releases artifacts and the deployment addresses.

+## Goals

+Solving the issues above can probably be done in many ways and will strongly depend on the project at hand.

+However, let's try to define and implement some standard paths.

+In each case, we are interested of managing multiple releases:

+- the ones associated with particular `tag`, e.g. `v1.0.0`,
+- `latest` associated with the latest state of the codebase.
+This release evolves with the codebase.

+### About compilation artifacts

+Once a compilation with Hardhat has been made, a bunch of artifacts are generated.
+In particular, a `build info` file is generated and contains all the informations related to the compilation.
+The other artifacts are actually only some extracts from this core artifact.

+**That is way we will try to only keep track of this `build info` file as single artifact for each release.**

+### Path #1: the repository keeps everything

+In this version, **we commit the release files and the deployments directly in the repository**.

+We store the releases artifacts in the `releases` folder which is committed on the `main` branch.
+Different GitHub workflows will help us having this folder up to date:

+- on `push` on `main`: the `latest` release is created or updated,
+- on `push` on `tags`: the `<tag>` release is created,
+- on `pull request`: nothing is updated but we generate a diff with the current state of the `latest` release.

+Deployments will be stored in the `deployments` folder which is commited on the `main` branch too.
+Scripts are written in the repository in order to deploy contracts based on the artifacts contained in the `releases` folder.

+A NPM package is created in order to share the ABIs and the deployments.

+## Details about current iteration: `Path #1: the repository keeps everything`

+Once a compilation with Hardhat has been made, a bunch of artifacts are generated.
+In particular, a `build info` file is generated and contains all the informations related to the compilation.
+The other artifacts are actually only some extracts from this core artifact.

+In this iteration, we focus only on keeping track of this `build info` file for each release.

+Currently, we store the releases and their build info files in the `releases` folder which is committed on the `main` branch.
+Different GitHub workflows will help us having this folder up to date:

-  - updated on push on `main` branch.
+- on `push` on `main`: the `latest` release is created or updated,
-- as many as we want other releases, identified by `tag`:
-  - stored in `releases/<tag name>/build-info.json` in the `main` branch,
-  - created on push on tags.
+- on `push` on `tags`: the `<tag>` release is created,

-The associated workflows have been made:

-- pr.yml: compile the artifacts, create a diff with the artifacts in `latest` release and publish a comment on the PR of the list of differences,
+- on `pull request`: nothing is updated but we generate a diff with the current state of the `latest` release.
-- main.yml: compile the artifacts, copy them in `releases/latest` and commit the changes in `main` branch,
-- releases.yml: compile the artifacts, copy them in `releases/<tag name>` and commit the changes in the `main` branch.

 ### Deployments